Ellerbach/Memory-T-Unsafe/README.md

 # Playing with Memory<T> and usage

-With .NET Core 2.1 the type Mamory<T> appeared.
+With .NET Core 2.1 the type Memory<T> appeared.
 The question is: how to use it and what can be the advantage?

 ## The Memory<T> type

-You can find more information on this new type in the .NET Core docs [here](https://github.com/dotnet/corefxlab/blob/master/docs/specs/memory.md).
-What will follow is more about showing how to use it, the advantages and what to take care of when using them.
+You can find more information on this new class in the .NET Core docs [here](https://github.com/dotnet/corefxlab/blob/master/docs/specs/memory.md).
+What will follow is more about showing how to use it, the advantages and what to take care of when using Memory.
 In short, Memory provide a pointer on an array of data.
 Directly on the raw storage.

 In the example, I'm using a ```Memory<byte>``` type.
 So we will point on array of bytes.
+The application a simple console application.

 ## Creating the Memory<T> type